MicrosoftDocs/learn/learn-pr/azure/logic-apps-route-and-process-data/includes/4-detect-external-event-using-trigger.md

 You need a trigger to launch your Logic App.
-Your job is to find the best one and configure it so your app launches when conditions are right without wasting time or money.
+First, you need to find the best one.
+Then you need to configure it so it runs your app correctly without wasting time or money.
 For example, in the shoe-company scenario we would use a Twitter trigger to launch our app when tweets containing our product name are available.

 In this unit, we'll examine the types of triggers and the strengths and weaknesses of the two most common options.
 We'll see how to create a Logic App using the Azure portal and how to add a trigger using the Logic Apps Designer.

 ## Trigger types

 Think about the different conditions that businesses might use to launch their Logic Apps.

 Most of the examples we've seen are in the *data becomes available* category.
 For example, a new tweet is posted, a new row is inserted into a database, a new email arrives, or a new file is uploaded to your cloud storage.
 This category doesn't cover all cases though.

 Suppose you wanted to launch your Logic App every Saturday at midnight?
 This trigger would be great for administrative tasks like running backups or archiving old data.
 Logic Apps provides a built-in *recurrence* trigger to help you do exactly this type of thing.

-Finally, suppose you wanted total control?
+There's one more case to consider: suppose you wanted total control?
 Imagine you need to launch your Logic App using code in your web or mobile applications?
-This operation is supported by the built-in *manual request* trigger.
+You can use the built-in *manual request* trigger to do this.

 This discussion shows that we have three broad categories of triggers: data, time, and manual.
 Data triggers use two different techniques to detect that new data is available: some use *polling* and some rely on the external service to *push* a notification.
 These two types of data triggers are so different, that we should think of them as separate categories.
 Altogether, we have four types of triggers, the following illustration shows a summary of the cases.